 One goal is to lessen the heavy financial losses and consequent economic dislocation among those affected and to our country at large and the immeasurable human suffering.
 In addition, the proclamation aims to propagate safety consciousness among our people every day of the year as a positive preventive approach to a problem that can be solved by more caution, vigilance, sobriety, the exercise of common sense, and respect for the law.

 Proclamation No. 360, s.
 1989

 On January 23, 1989, March was also declared Burn Prevention Month through Proclamation No. 360, s.
 1989 by then President Corazon Aquino.
 This aims to disseminate knowledge in the field of burn prevention and to enhance education in all phases of burn care is of utmost importance.

 PAGASA and BFP Reports

-March is one of the hottest months of the year and marks the beginning of summer season in the Philippines.
+March is one of the hottest months of the year and marks the beginning of the summer season in the Philippines.
 According to the state weather bureau PAGASA, the temperature and humidity in March start to reach higher levels, with the hot, dry weather causing a rise in reported fire cases around the country.
 In addition, there is a high record of fire incidents around this month.